grafana/tanka/docs/docs/libraries/overriding.md

 alongside the original `jsonnetfile.json`.

 > **Info**: While the name suggests that `tkrc.yaml` could be used for setting
-> parameters, this is not case yet.
+> parameters, this is not the case yet.
 > It might however be repurposed later, in case we need such functionality

 #### Add a `vendor` to your environment